Drguey/Financial-Maths/README.md

 # Financial-Maths
 The aim of this project is to showcase financial maths concepts that I have learned in my university studies, creating functions in python which demonstrate these concepts.
-The overall aim is to create a GUI financial calculator which calls upon these functions, allowing user input to compute various calculations.
+The overall aim is to create a GUI financial calculator using Tkinter which calls upon these functions, allowing user input to compute various calculations.

 ------------------------------------------------------------------------------------------------------------------------------

 Updates:
-19/02/2020 - uploaded completed files
+19/02/2020 - uploaded completed files, updated README and annuity.py

 ------------------------------------------------------------------------------------------------------------------------------